JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>

-Custom source sets created in addition the [default ones](#default-project-layout) should be explicitly included into the dependencies hierarchy.
+Custom source sets created in addition to the [default ones](#default-project-layout) should be explicitly included into the dependencies hierarchy to be able to use declarations from other source sets and, most importantly, to take part in compilations.
-Most often, they need a `dependsOn commonMain` or `dependsOn commonTest` statement, and some platform-specific source sets should depend on the custom ones:
+Most often, they need a `dependsOn commonMain` or `dependsOn commonTest` statement, and some of the default platform-specific source sets should depend on the custom ones, directly or indirectly:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>